sql-js/sql.js/README.md

 var sql = require('sql.js');
 // or sql = window.SQL if you are in a browser

+// in a browser, use the following callback before
+// performing any action, since it is async sql.onRuntimeInitialized = function() { ... }

 // Create a database
 var db = new sql.Database();
 // NOTE: You can also use new sql.Database(data) where